Baby sitting in a grassy field beside a dog

 If there’s one thing I love, it’s walking through the German countryside while my girlfriend’s brother tells me about all of the different types of birds we can see.
 There’s nothing like seeing a hawk on the hunt to show you how incredible nature is!

-• die Taube (the pigeon)
+• die Taube (the pigeon or dove)

 • die Elster (the magpie)